 Ulla followed uneasily.

-Ulla’s worried that I’ve been snowed by this guy.
+Ulla’s worried that I’ve been snowed by this guy, he mused.
 She should have faith in me.
 Wish I could tip her off that I know Hollandsworth is a crook.
 I can see through his facade.
-He’s another Mad Mod or Karshan underneath, he mused.
+He’s another Mad Mod or Karshan underneath.

 Meanwhile, in another part of the complex, Silver Shrike glided to a landing before a stern figure in a helmet of peculiar design.